Fountaincoder/singularity1/main.md

 allow dynamic tuning of probability via input bias.
 They are better suited for asynchronous, parallel architectures.

+It is easy to envision p-bits in a temporal unary setting, utilising a time axis for the storage of the probabilistic value.
+We will refer to these as **pt-systems**.
+This is thus-far uncharted territory, with no existing system using this as a methodology, and this is the key area we aim to explore in the design of a new temporal system.

 ## Multiplexed Unary

 **Unary codes** have an additional property that a set of non-duplicate